f-droid/fdroiddata/CONTRIBUTING.md

 - Once your app metadata is merged, it can take a day or more for the build system to build the app.
-- If you have enabled auto-updates, F-Droid will build new versions from tags automatically.
+- If you have enabled [auto-updates], F-Droid will build new versions from tags automatically.

     ```